 |Dark violet grey||267||Dove Tale|

-Using one of the four paint manufacturers’ listed above, visit their stores and collect each of the neutral colours in the lighter and darker version from the curated cheat sheet (shown below).
+Using one of the paint manufacturers’ listed above, visit their stores and collect each of the neutral colours in the lighter and darker version from the curated cheat sheet (shown below).
 Simply cut the colour chips to size and glue them onto the colour wheel.

 This takes my colour wheel to a whole new level.
 Now you can easily see and identify the exact paint colour equivalent of each of the neutrals colours you will use over and over again as you select hard and soft finishes as well as paint.

 To get the complete list of neutrals in my system, from light to dark in each undertone category, refer to my BONUS BOOK OF COLOURS, located at the back of either of my ebooks:

 How to Choose Paint Colours; it’s all in the Undertones

 White is Complicated; a Decorators Guide to Choosing the Right White